linkoid/SmiteUnit/README.md

         // Call the entry point methods.
 Tests will start running here. smiteInjection.EntryPoint();

-        // If the program is interactive, there is likely some sort of update loop. bool updateLoop = true;
+        // If the application is interactive, there is likely some sort of update loop. bool updateLoop = true;
         while (updateLoop)
         {